 Instructions

-- In the bin of your food processor (or in a mixing bowl) add 1 cup of flour and 1 stick (½ cup) of butter.
-Pulse until butter and flour form pea-sized balls.
-If you aren’t using a food processor, add COLD cubed butter to a bowl with flour and either cut in with a fork and knife or use a pastry knife.
+- In a food processor (or mixing bowl), add the flour and cubed cold butter.
+Pulse until the butter and flour form pea-sized pieces.
+If not using a food processor, cut the cold butter into the flour with a fork and knife or a pastry blender.120 grams all-purpose flour, 113 grams cold unsalted butter

-- Add in COLD sourdough discard, a COLD egg yolk (save the egg white to brush the pie before baking), salt, sugar, and vinegar.
+- Add the cold sourdough discard, cold egg yolk (save the white to brush the crust before baking), salt, sugar, and vinegar.120 grams cold sourdough discard, 1 egg, 1 teaspoon apple cider vinegar, ½ teaspoon salt, ½ –1 teaspoon sugar (more

-- Pulse until just combined (you will see butter and egg spots throughout— this is GOOD!
-We don’t want the ingredients to be fully incorporated in a dough like this.
-When the crust is baking, the butter will melt, creating pockets of deliciousness and a super flaky crust.
-AKA heaven in the form of food.
-If you think it isn’t mixed well enough, it probably is!
+- Pulse until just combined — you'll see butter and egg specks throughout, and that's good.
+We don't want a fully incorporated dough here; those butter pockets melt in the oven for a super flaky crust.
+If you think it isn't mixed enough, it probably is!

-- Turn dough over onto a floured surface (or floured pastry mat for easy cleanup).
-It will be crumbly — don’t expect a solid dough ball.
-Gently flatten the dough into a round disk, cover it with cling wrap, and set it in the fridge until you are ready to roll it out and use it.
-I’d recommend placing it in the fridge for at least 15 minutes anyway, just so that it can be nice and firm for when you roll it out.
+- Turn the dough onto a floured surface (or floured pastry mat).
+It will be crumbly — don't expect a solid ball.
+Gently flatten into a round disk, wrap in cling wrap, and refrigerate at least 15 minutes so it firms up for rolling.

-- When you are ready to use your dough, place it on a lightly floured surface, sprinkle flour lightly on the top, and roll it out with a floured dough roller.
-I know— so much flour!
-The standard thickness for pie crust is about ⅛ inch thick, but just roll it out until it covers your pan with a bit of an overhang.
-Poke holes in it with a fork and lightly coat it with your saved egg white.
+- When ready, place the dough on a lightly floured surface, sprinkle a little flour on top, and roll out with a floured rolling pin to about ⅛-inch thick, until it covers your pan with a bit of overhang.
+Poke holes with a fork and lightly brush with the reserved egg white.

 Marsha Smith says